plone/documentation/docs/classic-ui/images.md

 }
 ```

-to restrict the list of used scales inside of a srcset, one can set the `additionalScales` parameter with an array of allowed scales.
+to restrict the list of used scales inside of a `srcset`, one can set the `additionalScales` parameter with an array of allowed scales.
 Without this parameter all scales which are not globally excluded scales will be used.

 ```json